 On 21 March 2024 the Group successfully completed the refinancing of its external debt facilities which were due to mature on 18 June 2024, amended and extending existing shareholder debt and entered into new shareholder debt agreements.
-Further details of the refinancing are included in Note 17.
+Further details of the refinancing are included within AGS Airports Holdings Limited's financial statements, which can be obtained as disclosed in note 16.